fbsouzas/go-monitor/README.md

 ## Goal

-This project was created for studing and have the first contact with Golang and learn more about this programming language.
+This project was created for studying and have the first contact with Golang and learn more about this programming language.